Also see these tips -

 ("..." or ". . ."), and it saves even when you are entering numerical

 two-line example macro above can be elaborated to

 you want to type at the cursor location follows a digit, another

 is inside a a substructure.

-If both conditions are
+In this case, if both conditions are

-true, the macro would not save the file, thereby avoiding
+true the macro would not save the file, thereby avoiding

 potential problems with saving and reducing any (very slight) slowdown